Introduction

 Much Ado About Nothing by William Shakespeare is a shakespeare text on several UK English Literature specifications.
 Use the section below to find your specific exam board and level, then work through the revision focus and exam-technique guidance further down the page.

-We have a comprehensive study guide for Much Ado About Nothing, written for the specification listed below.
+We have 3 comprehensive study guides for Much Ado About Nothing, written for the specifications listed below.
 Each guide covers themes, characters, key quotations, exam technique and worked examples.

 Much Ado About Nothing